plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 IT DOESN'T LOOK LIKE THEY HAVE MULTIPLAYER.

 Then we have NHL 95 and NHL 96.
 The fact that they're on Game Boy is somehwat of a mystery.
-I guess that's when the NHL series, managed by EA Sports, hit its highest peaks.
-It seems even people with no interest in the sport of hockey played the series.
+I guess that's when the NHL series, managed by EA Sports, hit its highest peaks in terms of quality.
+It seems even people with no interest in the sport of hockey enjoyed the series in the mid 90s.
+It also coincided with Wayne Gretzky, without a doubt the most famous hockey player of all time, playing for the New York Rangers, without a doubt the most valuable hockey club in the world.

 So why not try a Game Boy version?

 Let's talk about one thing; start times.
 A Game Boy is a peculiar thing; it's a portable console you often play for very short play sessions.
 Perhaps you have only five minutes to explore the current cavern you're lost inside in *Pokémon*.
 For that reason it is vital that a game starts quickly.
 However, a ton of *Game Boy* titles didn't respect your time and take forever to get to the point. *NHL Hockey '95* is the worst example of this problem.
 Look at all the screens the game forces you to go through before you can start the process of playing some goddamn hockey: